msprev/panzer/README.rst

             - "`file3.txt`"

 Repeated key-value options in ``comandline`` are added after any provided from the command line.
+Overriding styles append to repeated key-value lists of the styles that they override.

 ``false`` plays a special role. ``false`` means that the pandoc command line option with the field’s name, if set, should be unset. ``false``